The Island of Dr. Moreau is a 1977 USA Sci-Fi horror romance by Don Taylor.

 About Time (12A), 6 complaints about language and sex references

 The Registered Digital Institute is a trade group which promotes digital installation and digital service providers directly to the consumer.
-The institutes explains its role in setting up a standard for internet website blocking for public WiFi:
+The institutes explains its role in setting up a standard for internet website blocking for public

-During his 2013 NSPCC speech on online safety, David Cameron announced that an agreement was in place with the UK's main Wi-Fi providers to commit to applying a level of filtering across all of their standard public Wi-Fi services, which are easily
+During his 2013 NSPCC speech on online safety, David Cameron announced that an agreement was in place with the UK's main Wi-Fi providers to commit to applying a level of filtering across all of their standard public Wi-Fi services, which are

-UK-wide Friendly WiFi scheme that we see today.
+and launch the UK-wide Friendly WiFi scheme that we see today.

 RDI have also outlined the level of blocking that has been implemented and how the BBFC have been involved in the censorship process:

 During meetings with DCMS and the UK's main Wi-Fi providers who we worked collaboratively with to design the online safety initiative, it was suggested that we contact the BBFC.
-We were introduced to the BBFC's Assistant Director, David Austin who kindly
+We were introduced to the BBFC's Assistant Director, David

-independently scrutinises films and video to ensure the highest possible level of protection and empowerment.
+BBFC operates and independently scrutinises films and video to ensure the highest possible level of protection and empowerment.

 We learned how the BBFC had been appointed by the Mobile Broadband Group to provide an independent framework to underpin the Mobile Operators' code of practice that was set up in 2004 for the self-regulation of content on mobiles.
-The Classification
+The

-Although the specified level of content filtering within the Friendly WiFi scheme is below that which underpins the Mobile Operators code of practice, it is important that we were guided by the same technical expertise of the BBFC to support our
+Although the specified level of content filtering within the Friendly WiFi scheme is below that which underpins the Mobile Operators code of practice, it is important that we were guided by the same technical expertise of the BBFC to

-correctly and have the confidence that our specification is in line with what our Customers, Industry and Public expects.
+communicate the terms correctly and have the confidence that our specification is in line with what our Customers, Industry and Public expects.